Homemade Breath Dog Treat Recipe

 - Old-Fashioned Oats

 - Fresh Mint– You will want this to be fresh mint.
-In a pinch, dried mint will work, but fresh mint will be more active in helping the dog’s breath.
+Dried mint will work in a pinch, but fresh mint will be more active in helping your dog have fresh breath.

 - Parsley